Audio Mastering with MasteringBOX

 Do you love being in the recording studio?
-There are two sides of recording music: the engineering and the performance.
-Typically, the performer is coming into the engineers ‘space’ in order to capture as best as possible, their art.
-That being said, and having participated in both roles, I’m confident that if these suggestions are taken into consideration the next time you record, it will go much smoother for everyone involved.
-Preparedness before entering the studio will make life easier, and it will also end up saving some money.
+There are two sides to recording music: the engineering and the performance.
+Typically, the performer comes into the engineer’s ‘space’ to capture their art as best as possible.
+That being said, having participated in both roles, I’m confident that if these suggestions are taken into consideration the next time you record, it will go much smoother for everyone involved.
+Preparedness before entering the studio will make life easier, and it will also save some money.
 Here are the 10 things to know before entering a recording studio:

 1. Guideline – Being Prepared

-Hiring a recording studio is expensive depending on the time used.
-Therefore, an arrangement guideline is a necessity before entering a recording studio.
-Money and time are always an issue when recording.
-Your guideline will make things move forward quickly.
+Hiring a recording studio can be expensive depending on the time used.
+Therefore, a guideline for arrangements is a necessity before entering a recording studio.
+Money and time are always issues when recording.
+Your guideline will help things move forward quickly.
 Don’t waste time eating and chatting with friends.
-Also, keep in mind, most musicians spend time warming up before recording.
+Also, keep in mind that most musicians spend time warming up before recording.

 2. Song Arrangements

-Most bands/musicians today don’t realise how much a song can be impacted in the studio if the song arrangement is not taken into strong consideration.
+Most bands and musicians today don’t realize how much a song can be impacted in the studio if the song arrangement is not taken into strong consideration.
 Arranging songs to be recorded should be completed before stepping into a recording studio.
-This can be achieved by practising song(s) with the band/musicians beforehand, or sending them the recording of a previous rehearsal (by phone for instance) to practise with.
+This can be achieved by practicing song(s) with the band or sending them a recording of a previous rehearsal (by phone, for instance) to practice with.

-It is always beneficial for a musician/band to bring along audio samples/references of their work to a recording studio.
-Sometimes, audio technical terms may have a slight difference of meaning between parties, terms like over-compressed, loud-enough, disco-style, light-on-drums, etc.
+It is always beneficial for a musician or band to bring along audio samples or references of their work to a recording studio.
+Sometimes, audio technical terms may have slightly different meanings between parties—terms like over-compressed, loud-enough, disco-style, light-on-drums, etc.

 In other words, audio samples that have a cross-reference to a particular term assist in clarification.